Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Quantitative estimation

 \section{Quantitative estimation}

-In this section, we calculate the profile of the electric current and charge density in metallic films.
-First, we compare the profile calculated with and without the electrostatic approximation.
-For this purpose, the electrical conductivity of the film is set large such that the condition for the electrostatic approximation, $1/(q \delta_m) \ll 1$, does not hold.
-Next, we model a system in which SAW-induced spin current was observed experimentally.
-Material parameters that match the experimental conditions are used.
+In this section, we calculate the profile of the electric current, charge density, and magnetic field in the conducting layer.
+We model a system in which SAW-induced spin current was observed experimentally~\cite{kawada2021sciadv}.
+Here material parameters that match the experimental conditions are used.
 We discuss the consequence of the results obtained here on the SAW-induced spin current.

-As noted in the previous section, we regard $v$ as given and use the value of Y$+128^\circ$-cut LiNbO$_3$, $v=4000$ m/s~\cite{datta1986book}.